 First and foremost, what are we doing?
 We are setting up an Unmanaged L2 Node.
 A node is like a computer and is simply one part of a network of computers that are connected.
 Each node validates, or basically, approves a transaction and records that transaction in the network.
 The unmanaged part simply means that Dragonchain is not running your node.
 You are responsible for the costs associated with the node.
 You can do this on your own computer in your home or you can utilize an off site server called VPS or virtual private server.
 Linode and AWS are VPS.
 One of my concerns, and my husband’s insistence, was the security of our personal equipment at home.
 Whether it’s the computers, gaming systems, phones, or tablets he wanted to make sure that we didn’t have an open line into the house.
 We are not technically savvy enough to provide the necessary security to our personal systems.
 This is where the VPS is a dream come true.
 When you follow the system that John and Grits have provided it’s important to understand that the Linode server you are signing up for is operating outside your house.
 So while you are setting everything up using your home computer the node will NOT be running off of your home computer.

 Ok, so now that the worrying is done, we can begin.
 I highly recommend you watch the tutorials on the Dragonchain Academy before you begin.
+Please note that when the video tutorial was made, 4GB of RAM and 2 CPU cores were required per node in order to run without issue.
+Since then this requirement has reduced to 2GB of RAM and 1 CPU core.

 - Log In